STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks

-\textbf{One Linear Layer Per Hidden Layer Is Necessary}: In our approach, we mention that each hidden teacher and student layer is assigned its own linear layer for projection into $d_a$.
+In our approach, we mentioned that each hidden teacher and student layer is assigned a linear layer for projection into $d_a$.
 This is because each layer represents its own $k$-hop neighborhood, and using just one linear layer would prove inadequate in capturing the full spectrum of essential semantic information contained within each layer.
-We run an experiment in which we use only one linear layer for the teacher and student projections and demonstrate that there is a significant accuracy dropoff compared to using individual linear layers for the projection.
+We run an experiment in which we use only one linear layer for the teacher and student projections.
+As Table ~\ref{table:linlayer-ab} demonstrates, there is an accuracy drop compared to the situation where we use individual linear layers for the projection.